cyberphone/doc/payments/review-secure-payment-confirmation.md

 - Cumbersome merchant integration, making outsourcing to Stripe etc the only realistic alternative for the majority of merchants

 ## Other Hurdles
-Although the use of FIDO/WebAuthn adds PSD2 compatible SCA (Stron Customer Authentication) and "dynamic binding", the banks in the EU are in fact ready with this upgrade.
-SPC presumes that the banks would abandon their huge (and on-going) investments in pretty well functioning mobile banking apps.
+Although the use of FIDO/WebAuthn adds PSD2 compatible SCA (Strong Customer Authentication) and "dynamic binding", the banks in the EU are (after intensive pressure from banking regulators), pretty much ready with this upgrade.
+To succeed, SPC presumes that the would abandon their huge (and on-going) investments in pretty well functioning mobile banking apps.

 ## Conclusion